surespot is Today's Safest and Most Secure Private Messaging Tool.

 We do not respond to foreign authorities as they do not have jurisdiction over U.S. companies.
 We will never respond to a request voluntarily.

-The sophisticated level of cryptography used to protect and execute surespot communications, coupled with the company’s total open source policy that allows it to be independently verified, positions surespot as the obvious choice for users who are serious about keeping their communications private.
+The sophisticated level of cryptography used to protect and execute surespot communications, coupled with the company’s total open source client policy that allows it to be independently verified, positions surespot as the obvious choice for users who are serious about keeping their communications private.
 This positioning, however, also puts us in the spotlight as a tool of potential interest to any authority wishing to track similar individuals.
 This is an expected reality.

 As a company we have no reservations about the prospect of being contacted by law enforcement.
 Likewise, surespot users have nothing to worry about, as the app is working exactly as it was designed. surespot was specifically built anticipating this eventual possibility.
 If we ever are contacted it only reassures the following truths: